New Jersey Tuition Eligibility

-The Rutgers University policy is governed by New Jersey Administrative Code 9A:5 which requires that individuals be domiciled within the state of New Jersey for at least one year immediately prior to enrollment.
+The Rutgers University state residency policy (PDF) is governed by New Jersey Administrative Code 9A:5 which requires that individuals be domiciled within the state of New Jersey for at least one year immediately prior to enrollment.
 Persons who have been domiciled within the state of NJ for less than 12 months prior to initial enrollment are presumed to NOT be domiciled in NJ for tuition purposes.
 Domicile is defined as the place where a person has his or her true, fixed, permanent home and principle establishment, and to which, whenever he or she is absent, he or she has the intention of returning.
 Residence established solely for the purpose of attending Rutgers University does not constitute domicile for tuition purposes.

 Dependent students are presumed to be domiciled in the state in which their parent(s) or U.S. court appointed legal guardian(s) is domiciled.
 The New Jersey Administrative Code 9A:9-2.6 defines what qualifies a student as dependent versus independent for tuition assessment and financial aid.

-- A completed Residency Analysis Form
+- A completed Residency Analysis Form (PDF)

 - A certified NJ resident income tax return from the year prior to the student’s enrollment